sven-weber/triac/experiments/unit/Readme.md

 ## Unit testing

-TODO: Update

-This experiment tests the generability of TRIaC by running a more complex setup using the [community.postgresql.postgresql_db](https://docs.ansible.com/ansible/latest/collections/community/general/postgresql_db_module.html) module.
-The experiment was run for 200 round a 10 wrappers each.
-Therefore, there are 2000 wrapper executions in total.
+This experiment tests the unit testing capabilities of TRIaC by running both Ansible using the [builtin.file](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html) module.
+The experiment was run for 100 round a 10 wrappers each for a total of 1000 executed wrappers.

 ## Repeat the experiment

-The repeat the experiment, first you need to manually disable all but the ```PostgresDB``` wrapper.
+To repeat the experiment, first you need to manually disable all but the ```File``` wrapper.
 For this, navigate to the [/triac/wrappers](/triac/wrappers) folder.
-For each of the wrappers, **that is not postgres_db.py**, change the ```enabled``` function to return ```False```like so:
+For each of the wrappers, **that is not file.py**, change the ```enabled``` function to return ```False```like so:

 ```python
 @staticmethod